 - the ability to understand and engage with Japanese language media, and to some extent with the academic discourse surrounding Japanese media, in Japanese

-This course is taught over 22 weeks with 4 hours classroom contact per week (1 hour lecture, 1 hour tutorial and 2 hour screening).
+This module is taught over 22 weeks with 4 hours classroom contact per week (1 hour lecture, 1 hour tutorial and 2 hour screening).

 Scope and syllabus